Rookfighter/least-squares-cpp/README.md

 ## Usage

+For examples on using different algorithms and stop criteria, please have a look at the ```examples/``` directory.

 There are three major steps to use ```least-squares-cpp```:

 * Implement your error function as functor
 * Instantiate the optimization algorithm of your choice
 * Pick the line search algorithm and parameters of your choice

 ```cpp
 #include <lsqcpp.h>